Migration Law Team

 Comprehensive advice about migration options and business structuring

-Our lawyers are conveniently located on the Gold Coast to provide you with assistance in attaining a visa, even if your application has been refused at first instance.
+Our lawyers are conveniently located in Sydney and the Gold Coast to provide you with assistance in attaining a visa, even if your application has been refused at first instance.
 Ramsden Lawyers can work directly with you or your sponsors to have your decision reviewed via a merits review before the Administrative Appeals Tribunal (‘AAT’).

 We can also assist you in the interim while you pursue a review in terms of making sure your presence in Australia does not become unlawful by working with you and the Department of Immigration and Border Protection to provide you with a bridging visa while your application is being decided.